DE-archive/query_strategy/README.md

 As far as you can see, select method’s returning ActiveRecord collection of instances, in our case Posts.

 Ok, now when you know how we can load particular fields from db, let’s look on the `:pluck` method.
-Use pluck as a shortcut to select one or more attributes without loading a bunch of records just to grab the attributes you want.
+Use `:pluck` as a shortcut to select one or more attributes without loading a bunch of records just to grab the attributes you want.

 ```
 :001> Post.pluck(:title)